typescript-eslint/typescript-eslint/packages/eslint-plugin-typescript/README.md

 }
 ```

-Note: The plugin provides its own version of the `@typescript-eslint/parser` via `eslint-plugin-typescript/parser`.
+Note: The plugin provides its own version of the `typescript-eslint-parser` via `eslint-plugin-typescript/parser`.
 This helps us guarantee 100% compatibility between the plugin and the parser.

 Then configure the rules you want to use under the rules section.